JesseSenior/pyGobang/README.md

 ./build.ps1
 ```

-Wait for the script to finish and you will get the game executable in the "dist" directory of the script.
+Wait for the script to finish and you will get game's binary named "pyGobang_Win_(PROCESSOR_ARCHITECTURE).exe" in the root directory of the project.